No timetable for White Sox third baseman Yoan Moncada’s return from IL

 Elvis Andrus started at shortstop and played his 2,000th career game.

-*Right-hander Touki Toussaint, claimed off waiver from the Guardians Monday, was added to the active roster.
-Right-hander Nick Padilla was optioned to to Triple-A Charlotte.
+† Right-hander Touki Toussaint, claimed off waivers from the Guardians on Monday, was added to the active roster.
+Right-hander Nick Padilla was optioned to Triple-A Charlotte.
 Toussaint, 2-1 with a 4.06 ERA for Triple-A Columbus, is a possibility to fill Mike Clevinger’s spot in the rotation Sunday.